sky-andfly/flash-messages/README.md

 session_start();
 require_once  'FlashMessages.php';
 ```
-Create an object of the `FleshMessages` class
+Create an object of the `FleshMessages` class:
 ```php
 $flash = new FlashMessages();
 ```